jeremytammik/tbc/a/1971_unit_test.md

 - What is the best way to learn in this case?
 - Where can I ask and find information?
 - How much usually is time to learn such process?
-- Do I need to learn the whole C# language or just the Revit Api?
+- Do I need to learn the whole C# language or just the Revit API?

 I'd appreciate any help with where to start learning and what to do